danielfett/draft-dpop/main.md

 Resource servers can also choose to provide a nonce value to be included in DPoP proofs sent to them.
 They provide the nonce using the `DPoP-Nonce` header in same way that authorization servers do.
-The error signalling is performed as described in (#http-auth-scheme).
+The error signaling is performed as described in (#http-auth-scheme).

 For example, in response to a resource request without a nonce when the resource server requires one, the resource server can respond with a `DPoP-Nonce` value such as the following to provide